 Boa constrictor imperator

-A photo of one from the bloodline using the Dr. Boback male as a neonate.
+A photo of one as a juvenile from the Russo bloodline using the Dr. Boback male.

 These photos of my adult male is not at all indicative of his normal appearance but I found it interesting and worthy of sharing with you.
 In this photo he is particularly dark for two reasons.
 He is fairly deep in a shed cycle plus there is a large rat being digested somwhere inside this small boa.
 Boa tend to darken when digesting a large meal.